 - Companies that earn $1 billion a year will see an average gain of $700 million within three years of investing in customer experience.
 (Forbes)

-Most experts agree on a broad definition of customer experience that includes, “The collection of activities that organizations create and deliver to a customer during an encounter with a brand”.
-But organizations now realize that customer experience is more than a collection of activities and must encompass how a customer views every aspect of their relationship to a brand and organization.
+Most experts agree on a broad definition of CX: “The collection of activities that organizations create and deliver to a customer during an encounter with a brand.”
+But organizations now realize that CX is more than a collection of activities and must encompass how customers view every aspect of their relationship to a brand and organization.
 The ultimate goal is to cultivate an emotional connection with customers that transcends any one transaction or experience.
 The C5 initiatives have established a solid foundation on which to build industry best practices in this critical area.